-We've talked about those difficult clients and how to watch out for them.
+We've talked about those demanding clients and how to watch out for them.
 But what about the golden eggs?
 The ones who are a dream to work with?

 During that initial contact, there are certain things you can look out for.
 Subtle cues and signals that reveal just the type of fantastic client you're on the verge of sealing the deal with.
 And because this type is rare, it's important to spot them immediately, so you can convince them to work with you, and no one else.

-1. They make the effort to come to you
+1. They make an effort to come to you

 You've won them over during that initial chat on the phone.
-Now they want to come meet you.
-If they make the effort to come to you – that's a great sign.
-If they compromise, and meet you halfway – brilliant.
+Now they want to meet you.
+If they make an effort to come to you – that's a great sign.
+If they compromise and meet you halfway – brilliant.
 If they're not interested in travelling anywhere and insist that you make the one hour drive to see them, then that's not a good start.

 2. They say 'please' and 'thank you'